Contents

 Standing tall as a mark of Rome and the entire Christendom, St. Peter's Basilica in the Vatican is a Renaissance masterpiece.
 Built over the Tomb of St. Peter, one of the twelve apostles of Jesus Christ, the colossal structure is one among the four major basilicas in the world.

 The structure was commissioned by Pope Julius II in 1506 and took nearly 120 years to complete.
 The construction saw contributions from the master artists and architects of the Renaissance era, including Michelangelo and Raphael.
-Learn about everything that makes this Church an architectural marvel on this page.
+Read on to learn about everything that makes this Church an architectural marvel.

 Architecture & design of St. Peter's Basilica | Quick overview